madshall/BluetoothSerial/README.md

 ### Description

-Function `enable` prompts the user to enable Bluetooth.
+Function `enable` doesn't prompt the user to enable Bluetooth.

 #### Android

 `enable` is only supported on Android and does not work on iOS or Windows Phone.

-If `enable` is called when Bluetooth is already enabled, the user will not prompted and the success callback will be invoked.
+If `enable` is called when Bluetooth is already enabled, the success callback will be invoked.

 ### Parameters

-- __success__: Success callback function, invoked if the user enabled Bluetooth.
+- __success__: Success callback function, invoked if Bluetooth was enabled.
-- __failure__: Error callback function, invoked if the user does not enabled Bluetooth.
+- __failure__: Error callback function, invoked if an error occured trying to enable Bluetooth.

 ### Quick Example